zowe/community/Technical-Steering-Committee/squads.md

 #### Requirements

-Squad must be proposed via a Community issue to [GitHub](https://github.com/zowe/community/issues) via Squad Proposal template.
+The squad must be proposed in the form of a Community issue to [GitHub](https://github.com/zowe/community/issues) and use the Squad Proposal template.
-Squads proposals submitted to the Zowe must provide the information requested in the [Proposal](../.github/ISSUE_TEMPLATE/proposal.md).
+Squad proposals are submitted to Zowe must provide information requested in the [Proposal](../.github/ISSUE_TEMPLATE/proposal.md).

 #### Proposal Acceptance Process

-* Squads are required to schedule and present their proposal at a Zowe-wide meeting such as TSC, ZAC or architecture.
-You can check the meeting schedules in the [Zowe Development Calendar].(https://lists.openmainframeproject.org/g/zowe-dev/calendar).
+* Squads are required to schedule and present their proposal at a Zowe-wide meeting such as TSC, ZAC, or architecture.
+You can check the meeting schedules in the [Zowe Development Calendar](https://lists.openmainframeproject.org/g/zowe-dev/calendar).
 The #zowe-tsc or #zowe-dev slack channels are good places to ask.
-* Squads get accepted via majority vote of the TSC.
+* Squad acceptance is determined by a majority vote of the TSC.

-The newly formed squad:
+Requirements of a newly formed squad include the following:
-* Is bound by the Code of Conduct as outlined in the TSC charter.
+* The squad is bound by the Code of Conduct as outlined in the TSC charter.
-* Agrees to transfer any relevant trademarks to Zowe and to assist in filing for any relevant unregistered ones.
-This assignment will be reversed if the project does not remain in the Zowe, as described below.
+* The squad agrees to transfer any relevant trademarks to Zowe, and to assist in filing any relevant unregistered trademarks.
+This assignment will be reversed if the project does not remain in Zowe, as described later in this document.
 Note that no patent or copyright assignment is necessary because the [Eclipse Public License 2.0 (EPL-2.0)](https://spdx.org/licenses/EPL-2.0.html) provides sufficient protections for other developers and users.
-* Starts at the agreed stage
+* The squad starts at the agreed stage.

 ### Incubation Stage

-Every year after accepting a squad, it's current stage will be voted again by the TSC.
+Every year after a squad is accepted, a vote is taken by the TSC to determine the squad's stage.
-A majority vote is required to renew or elevate the squad's stage from Incubation to Active stage for another year.
+A majority vote is required to renew or elevate the squad's stage from Incubation to Active for another year.
-If there is not a majority, the squad's stage can't be renewed or elevated.
+If there is not a majority, the squad's stage cannot be renewed or elevated.
-If there are too many squads in incubation stage, the TSC will group the renewals.
+If there are too many squads in the incubation stage, the TSC will group the renewals.

-In the case of an Incubation Stage squad that is not renewed with Zowe, the trademark will be returned to the project maintainers or an organization they designate.
+In the case of an Incubation Stage squad that is not renewed with Zowe, the trademark will be returned to the project maintainers or a designated organization.

-The squads are expected to move from the Incubation to Active stage within at most two years.
+Squads are expected to move from Incubation to Active stage within two years.
-If agreed with TSC they can stay in the Incubation stage longer when needed.
+If agreed with TSC, a squad can stay in the Incubation stage longer if necessary.
-TSC will consult ZAC for guidance on whether the incubation should be longer.
+TSC will consult ZAC for guidance on whether the incubation should be extended.

 ### Active Stage

-Active stage squad represents a mature squad working within the Zowe project and which is actively collaborating with the other squads.
+Active stage status indicates that squad is currently working within the Zowe project, and is actively collaborating with the other squads.
 Squads can remain in the active stage indefinitely.

-In order to move to the active stage, following requirements must be met and demonstrated by the squad.
-The squad must:
+In order to move to Active stage status, the following requirements must be met and demonstrated by the squad:
- * Have committers from at least two organizations.
+ * The squad is required to have committers from at least two organizations.
- * Follow best practices outlined by TSC in the [Zowe best practices](https://github.com/zowe/community/tree/master/Technical-Steering-Committee/best-practices).
+ * The squad should be following best practices outlined by TSC in the [Zowe best practices](https://github.com/zowe/community/tree/master/Technical-Steering-Committee/best-practices).
- * Have a designated TSC representative.
+ * The squad should have a designated TSC representative.
- * Provide updated Governance and Committers files where applicable.
-The current committers and contributors are listed in the GitHub as outlined in the TSC [Contributing guidelines](contributing.md)
+ * The squad should provide updated Governance and Committers files where applicable.
+Current committers and contributors should be listed in GitHub as outlined in the TSC [Contributing guidelines](contributing.md).

 ### Emeritus Stage

-Over the time the squad's relevance for the open source project can be diminished.
+Over time, squad relevance within the open source project may diminish.
-Nonetheless, having a home for artifacts no longer actively being developed by any squad is crucial for long-term sustainability and asset management.
+Storing artifacts no longer actively being developed by a squad, however, is essential for long-term sustainability and asset management.

-Squads only can enter the Emeritus Stage by either:
+At least one of the following criteria must be satisfied for squads to apply for Emeritus Stage:

-* On request from the squad itself, requiring a 2/3rd votes of all active squad committers
+* A request for Emeritus stage status must be made on behalf of the squad itself, requiring a 2/3rd vote of all active squad committers.
-* By a majority vote of the TSC if there has been insufficient activity in the squad over the course of 6 months or if the squad doesn't follow the best practices despite the reminders from the TSC.
+* A majority vote by the TSC if there has been insufficient activity in the squad over the course of 6 months or if the squad does not follow the best practices despite the reminders from the TSC.

 When in the Emeritus Stage, the squad's code repository administration is transferred to a designated individual from Zowe.
 No new features or bug fixes will be addressed, unless it is deemed a security issue.
 Open Mainframe Project and Zowe will hold all assets in perpetuity.

-For squads in the emeritus stage and the associated artifacts and code Zowe doesn't guarantee build and test environments.
+For squads with Emeritus stage, Zowe does not guarantee build and test environments pertaining to associated artifacts and code.
-If someone wants to support such artifacts, it's up to them to solve this issue.
+For interested parties who would liek to provide support of such artifacts, it is up to these interested parties themselves to provide this support.

-A squad can move back to Active Stage following the guidelines for a project being accepted at the Active Stage above.
+A squad can move back to Active stage if the activities of the squad meet the aforementioned crieteria for Active stage status as previously in this document.

 ## Current squads

-In this list we outline the current squads and their level of maturity.
+This section lists all current Zowe squads and their level of maturity.

 ### Proposal

-This list contains squads currently known to be in a proposal process.
+Squads currently in the proposal process include the following:

+- TBD

 ### Incubator

-This list contains squads currently known to be in an incubator stage
+Squads currently in an incubator stage include the following:

 - ZEEBRA
 - Wizard Workflow